thrackle-io/rules-engine/docs/contributorGuides/README.md

 If possible, please use JIRA to create new branch names.
 If you do not have access to the team JIRA, do not fret!
 Just come up with a decently descriptive name that tracks an issue in Github!

+## Code Style

+In every way possible, please fill out all nat spec that is reasonable to fill out in the code and try to follow the official [solidity styling guide](https://docs.soliditylang.org/en/latest/style-guide.html) and [order of layout](https://docs.soliditylang.org/en/latest/style-guide.html#order-of-layout).
+If you are not sure how to fill out a nat spec, please see this [documentation](https://docs.soliditylang.org/en/latest/natspec-format.html).

 ## Relevant Documentation

 1. [Repository Checkout][checkoutRepo-url]